kennywall/import-test/_posts/2011-05-05-nyc-tech-meetup.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/ny-tech-meetup-logo.png
 ---
-{% include JB/setup %}<p>I was fortunate enough to attend the NY Tech Meetup last night at NYU while I was in town.
+{% include JB/setup %}I was fortunate enough to attend the NY Tech Meetup last night at NYU while I was in town.
 Interesting to see the startup energy in NY compared with Silicon Valley.
 Anyways I got to see some cool startups and tech businesses: